Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Experiments

-Given the absence of prior research on the imitation of behaviors in turn-based sports, we proposed 4 evaluation metrics to measure the similarity between generated rallies and true player rallies.
+\textbf{Evaluation Metrics.} Given the absence of prior research on the imitation of behaviors in turn-based sports, we proposed 4 evaluation metrics to measure the similarity between generated rallies and true player rallies.
 To evaluate the results of shot type prediction, we used Connectionist Temporal Classification (CTC) loss \cite{graves2006connectionist} for uncertainty measurement, which is defined as the negative log-likelihood of the labels given input sequences.
-To evaluate the results of the predicted landing and moving positions, we used Dynamic Time Warping (DTW) \cite{berndt1994using} to calculate the distance between generated position sequence and the true position sequence, which can assess the similarity of two sequences at a global level, as used recently in \cite{vaughan2016comparing, song2021ag}.
+To evaluate the results of the predicted landing and moving positions, we used Dynamic Time Warping (DTW) \cite{berndt1994using} to calculate the distance between generated position sequence and the true position sequence, which can assess the similarity of two sequences at a global level, as used recently in \cite{song2021ag}.
 Using the DTW distance and the CTC loss has the benefit that the similarity of two sequences can be assessed even if each sequence is of a different length.
-Moreover, inspired by \cite{mnih2015human,badia2020agent57}, we further provide an overall comparison of the algorithms by introducing a metric termed Rule-based agent Normalized Score (RNS) defined as:

-where the subscript $score$ indicates the metric used and can be either DTW distance or CTC loss, and $Agent_{score}$ is the performance of the agent. $Random_{score}$ and $Rule_{score}$ are the performance of the random agent and the rule-based agent, respectively.

-To provide an overall comparison of the algorithms, we present the Mean RNS (MRNS), which is defined as the average over the RNS values under the three base metrics.
-This metrics selection aligns with our emphasis on tactical execution, a domain where conventional metrics like Mean Squared Error (MSE) or Cross-Entropy (CE) used in \cite{wang2022shuttlenet, DBLP:conf/aaai/ChangWP23} fail to reflect the intricate similarities inherent in decision sequences.
-This limitation becomes evident when minor sequence deviations arise.
-For instance, even if a strategy compels opponents to traverse the court substantially, a minor delay by a single stroke should still be recognized as similar.
+Moreover, inspired by \cite{badia2020agent57}, we further provide an overall comparison of the algorithms by introducing a metric termed Rule-based agent Normalized Score (RNS) defined as: $ RNS = \frac{(Random_{score}-Agent_{score})}{(Random_{score}-Rule_{score})}, $ where the subscript $score$ indicates the metric used and can be either DTW distance or CTC loss, and $Agent_{score}$ is the performance of the agent. $Random_{score}$ and $Rule_{score}$ are the performance of the random agent and the rule-based agent, respectively.
+To provide an overall comparison, we present the Mean RNS (MRNS), which is defined as the average over the RNS scores under the 3 metrics.
+This metrics aligns with our emphasis on tactical execution, where Mean Squared Error (MSE) or Cross-Entropy (CE) used in \cite{wang2022shuttlenet,DBLP:conf/aaai/ChangWP23} might overlook similarities within decision sequences.
+For instance, if a strategy compels opponents to traverse the court substantially, a minor delay by a single stroke should still be recognized as similar.
 All the results are the average of 5 different random seeds.